Your Friday Trigger Question for 29 January 2021

 (What does seeing differently give you?
 Seeing differently gives you insight.
 And what does insight give you?
 The opportunity, the choice, to behave and act differently.
 But that’s another fairy tale.)

 Today shoes are more common in Africa, so we know which salesman was not living a fairy tale.
 But even today there are many people in Africa who don’t wear shoes.
 I used to be one of them.
 I spent 79,52% of my childhood without wearing shoes.
 So did my friends.
 That did not mean that we had no shoes.
 And yet, what do you think a passing salesman would have assumed when he saw us running around without shoes?

 The Eskimo, the food, the fridge and the climate

 We fall into the seeing-is-believing trap when we ignore relationships.
 Our eyes see objects, but not the relationships between the objects.
 Shoes are objects.
 The salesman sees them and understands them.
 The relationship between our bare feet and our activities showed why shoes were not only unnecessary, but unwanted.
 The salesman did not see that and could not understand it.

-Peter Drucker once said, “Selling refrigerators to the Eskimos to keep food cold is one thing.
+I think Peter Drucker can explain it better, as he so often did: “Selling refrigerators to the Eskimos to keep food cold is one thing.
 But selling refrigerators to the Eskimos to keep food from freezing is creative.”
-Or words to that effect.
+(Or words to that effect.)

-The point?
+His point?
 Unless you see the relationship between the objects involved, (the fridge, the food, the climate, the Eskimo), you will only see the functionality of the fridge.
-You will then decide that Eskimos do not need fridges.
-And yet, Eskimos could use something which will prevent food from freezing while keeping it fresh.
+You will then believe that Eskimos do not need fridges.
+And yet, Eskimos could use a device which prevents food from freezing while keeping it fresh.

-If you only saw the same old same old, then try this: Don’t focus on the objects in your life.
+- If you only saw the same old same old, then try this next week: Don’t focus on the objects in your life.
 Focus on the relationships between the objects.